I have never said that I am the smartest guy in media.

 Here's the first of four soundbites that we have.

-In preparing for today, I found that it is customary in speeches such as these to reminisce about the good old days of political harmony and across the aisle camaraderie.
+In preparing for today, I found that it is customary in speeches such as these to reminisce about the good old days of political harmony and across-the-aisle camaraderie and to lament the bitter, divisive partisan rancor that supposedly now weakens our democracy.

 Damn a straight.